 Too often, when we are feeling frustrated, stuck, burned out, or unhappy, it grows out of a fundamental misalignment between our values and the way we spend our days.
 That’s why I spend a lot of time helping clients identify their values and then better align the ways they live and work with those values.
 It sounds simple, but it actually requires a lot of thought and mindfulness.

 One reason we may lose sight of our values is that we think of them as rules or constraints—the “shoulds” in our lives.
 Values aren’t externally imposed.
-They are priorities and believes that we choose freely core principles about what matters to each of us.
+They are priorities and beliefs that we choose freely, core principles about what matters to each of us.
 Values determine our priorities and the choices we make in our lives.
 Psychologist Susan David calls values “qualities of purposeful action that we can bring to many aspects of our lives.”[i]
 A value is a tool.
 I like to think of it as a directional point on your personal compass.

 Values aren’t universal.
 I might value stability while you value adventure.
 As a result of the difference in our values, choices that feel affirming and safe to me might feel stifling to you.
 I might value status and achievement while you might value collaboration.
 And values will probably change over time.
 For example, for much of my life, I valued achievement, but as I approach sixty, I value fun and connection far more than achievement.